eruffaldi/jsonbag/README.md

 - blob2: header + data
 - ...

+The first header contains only the size in bytes of the JSON part.

 The headers part in the above structure could be stored in the HTTP headers so that the initial part of the response looks like as JSON.
-The first header contains only the size in bytes of the JSON part.

 Alternative we can put the size in non-binary form as first line (e.g. textual magic + size in hexadecimal followed by crlf).

 The blob header contains:
 - size
 - content-type
 - JSON path for patching the JSON

+As done in Binary glTF we try to enforce alignment of blob content

 ## File Serialization